VERIFIED BY Taste of Home Test Kitchen

 - 1-1/4 teaspoons minced chives, divided

 - 5 tablespoons cold butter or margarine, divided

 - 1 pound bulk spicy or breakfast pork sausage

 - 1/4 teaspoon pepper

 - Dash crushed red pepper flakes

 - 2 teaspoons chicken bouillon granules

-- In a large bowl, combine 2 cups flour, baking powder, 3/4 teaspoon chives, 3/4 teaspoon parsley, seasoned salt, 1/2 teaspoon tarragon and sugar.
+- In a bowl, combine 2 cups flour, baking powder, 3/4 teaspoon chives, 3/4 teaspoon parsley, seasoned salt, 1/2 teaspoon tarragon and sugar.
 Cut in 2 tablespoons butter and shortening until mixture resembles coarse crumbs.
 Stir in 3/4 cup milk.
-On a floured surface, roll or pat dough into a 14x10-in. rectangle.
+On a floured surface, roll or pat dough into a 14-in. x 10-in. rectangle.

-- Between two sheets of waxed paper, roll or pat sausage into a 14x8-in. rectangle.
+- Between two sheets of waxed paper, roll or pat sausage into a 14-in. x 8-in. rectangle.
 Peel off top sheet of waxed paper.
 Invert sausage onto dough, lining up sausage along one long edge of dough.
 Peel off remaining waxed paper.
-Starting with the long side covered with sausage, roll up jelly-roll style; pinch seam to seal.
+Starting with the long side covered with sausage , roll up jelly-roll style; pinch seam to seal.
 Wrap in waxed paper.
 Refrigerate for 45 minutes.

 Originally published as Sausage Pinwheels with Herb Gravy in Light & Tasty October/November 2002, p15